 - a.
 Parent or guardian should inform both the teacher and principal in writing or with a phone call - i.
 Only signed notes or callers who identify themselves will be taken seriously - ii.
 Due to school responsibilities, the Principal may not always be readily available to respond to your call.
-However, concern for your child is of utmost importance, you can be assured that the Principal will make every effort to address your concern in a timely manner.
+However, concern for your child is of utmost importance, you can be assured that the Principal will make every effort to address your concern in a timely manner. - iii.
+In the event the parent is still dissatisfied after meeting, a formal letter describing the nature of the grievance should be sent to the Superintendent of Schools.
+The Superintendent of Schools will address the concern as appropriate.
+This policy also applies to complaints concerning bullying, teacher misconduct, tuition refund and the use of child restraint and seclusion practices in accordance with NHED rule Ed 403.01(a)(16)

 Parent or guardian should refrain from discussing a difficult or a serious matter with a teacher or administrator while on duty during the regular school day.
 This violates discretion, distracts the educator from supervising students, and diminishes the educator's full attention to your issues.
 The faculty, staff, and administrators of Saint Benedict Academy are committed to extending prompt attention to problems, privacy in discussing matters, professional courtesy and respect when problems are presented with a sincere effort to resolve problems in a Christian manner.
-We will approach problems and misunderstandings in a manner that expresses genuine concern for the welfare of your child and his/her classmates.
+We will approach problems and misunderstandings in a manner that expresses genuine concern for the welfare of your child and his/her classmates.rep